 “The bully never remembers, the outcast never forgets.”

-I understand first-hand the reality of being the school outcast.
-From fifth grade through senior year of high school, I was shunned, abused and tormented by my classmates simply for being different and refusing to conform to the rules of the cool crowd, as countless other students still are today.
+I understand firsthand the reality of being the school outcast.
+From fifth grade through senior year of high school, I was shunned, abused, and tormented by my classmates simply for being different and refusing to conform to the rules of the cool crowd, as countless other students still are today.

-My story however has a happy ending.
+My story, however, has a happy ending.
 Not only did I survive those lonely years, I would be blessed in my adulthood with the privilege of being able to turn all that pain into purpose.
-After my memoir PLEASE STOP LAUGHING AT ME…landed on the New York Times best-seller list, I started receiving hundreds of emails from students, parents, educators, and “Adult Survivors of Bullying”, thanking me for helping them and giving them hope.
+After my memoir Please Stop Laughing At Me… landed on the New York Times bestseller list, I started receiving hundreds of emails from students, parents, educators, and “Adult Survivors of Bullying,”thanking me for helping them and giving them hope.

 I speak at universities, too.
 Click here for more info!